[Adopted 10-1-2012 by Ord. No. 2012-7; amended in its entirety 2-1-2016 by Ord. No. 2015-5]

-The purpose of this article is to improve the environment in Barrington and the health, safety, and welfare of its resident by encouraging the use of reusable checkout bags and banning the use of single-use plastic bags for retail checkout of goods.
-Retail establishments are encouraged to make reusable bags available for sale.
+The purpose of this article is to improve the environment in Barrington and the health, safety, and welfare of its residents by reducing the number of plastic and paper bags being used and by encouraging the use of reusable carryout bags and banning the use of plastic bags for retail checkout of goods.
+Retail establishments are encouraged to make reusable carryout bags available for sale.

 As used in this article, the following terms shall have the meanings indicated:

-- Any carry-out bag that is provided to the customer at the point of sale.
-"Checkout bag" does not include plastic barrier bags, double-opening plastic bags, or plastic bags measuring larger than 28 inches by 36 inches.
+- A bag used by the customer at the point of sale for the purpose of removing products purchased from retail establishment "Carryout bag" does not include plastic barrier bags, double-opening plastic bags, or plastic bags measuring larger than 28 inches by 36 inches.

 - Any thin plastic bag with a double opening (top and bottom) to protect clothing or other items for transport.